Gemini 8: Emergency

 NASA turned off the squawk box at Armstrong's home, alarming his wife.
 Scott later praised Armstrong's actions as their spacecraft spun: "The guy was brilliant.
 He knew the system so well.
 He found the solution, he activated the solution, under extreme circumstances ... it was my lucky day to be flying with him."
-The spacecraft came in range of the ground communications ship Coastal Sentry Quebec.
+The spacecraft came in range of the ground communications ship USNS Coastal Sentry.
 After steadying the spacecraft, the crew tested each OAMS thruster in turn and found that Number 8 had stuck on.
 Almost 75% of the reentry maneuvering fuel had been used to stop the tumble, and mission rules dictated that the flight be aborted once the Reentry Control System was fired for any reason.
 Gemini 8 immediately prepared for an emergency landing.

 Landing and recovery

 It was decided to let the spacecraft reenter one orbit later so that it could land in a place that could be reached by secondary recovery forces.
 The original plan was for Gemini 8 to land in the Atlantic, but that was supposed to be three days later. started to steam towards the new landing site 800 km east of Okinawa and 1,000 km south of Yokosuka, Japan.

 Reentry took place over China, out of range of NASA tracking stations.

 Planes were also dispatched, and U.S. Air Force pilot Les Schneider spotted the spacecraft as it descended precisely on time and on target.
 Three pararescuers jumped from their C-54 and attached a flotation collar to the capsule.